 You have to know what you have in order to manage and protect it!
 For a community forest or development project, this is done through a tree inventory.
 At a very minimum, this inventory tells the number, species, size and condition of your trees.
 This information can be used in planning and protecting the trees you already have so that you have more options to work with in the future.

 Disease management is important in sustaining a healthy and long-lived forest.
 If left unrecognized and unmanaged, certain insects and diseases can devastate a community forest.
 This was very evident in the 1970’s and 1980’s with the rapid spread of Dutch Elm Disease, Those communities that had management programs still have beautiful elms left today on the boulevards and in the parks.
 We don’t know what disease will be next, but we do anticipate the arrival of the Emerald Ash Borer and Asian Long-horned Beetle in northern Minnesota.
 Like inventory and risk management, insect and disease management should be incorporated into the planting and maintenance programs of all urban tree projects.

 As a community grows, there is inevitably construction around trees.
 A plan needs to be in place to protect those trees, both on the boulevards and in forest developments.
 If there is no plan, trees will be lost and many dollars will needlessly be thrown away removing trees that could survive if a preservation plan is in place.

 Small Woodland Management

-Managing small woodlands is a unique urban service that taps into Louise’s traditional forestry expertise.
-Louise first takes the goals that you have for your small forest or woodlot and develops a plan based on sound forest ecology and forestry practices.
-She can then guide implementation of that plan in whatever way is necessary.
-Whether your goal is wildlife habitat, aesthetic beauty or even fuelwood production, Louise can make it happen.
+Managing small woodlands is a unique urban service that taps into Levy Tree Care’s traditional forestry expertise.
+We first take the goals that you have for your small forest or woodlot and develop a plan based on sound forest ecology and forestry practices.
+We then can then guide implementation of that plan in whatever way is necessary.
+Whether your goal is wildlife habitat, aesthetic beauty or even fuelwood production, Levy Tree Care can make it happen.